 Location: Lahe or Layshi, Sagaing Division

 Naga New Year Festival is one of the rarest festivals in Myanmar.
-There are more than 49 different clans with their own distinctive dresses and dialects.
+There are more than 49 different clans in Naga Tribe with their own distinctive dresses and dialects.
 They gather annually to celebrate the New Year which falls on January 15.
 Package tours are available to visit the Naga New Year Festival.

 Thingyan Water Festival